northpointgis/Simple-Python-Applications-Workshop/Exercise3/Exercise 3.md

 ## Bonus!
+That's it for the basic interface, but there's certainly more when it comes to Tkinter.
 There are lots of resources out there describing the 17+ Tkinter widgets available out-of-the-box.
-We found [this reference](http://effbot.org/tkinterbook/tkinter-index.htm#class-reference) to be one of the easiest to work with.
+We found [this reference from effbot](http://effbot.org/tkinterbook/tkinter-index.htm#class-reference) to be one of the easiest to work with.
-We've also included the 170-page compendium on Tkinter from New Mexico Tech if you really want to go to town.
+We've also included the 170-page compendium on Tkinter from New Mexico Tech if you really want to dive in.

-In the context of this application (and as you'll see later), some sensical extensions could include:
+Building off this base, some sensical extensions could include:
   * list boxes for listing out potential fields for statistical summaries
   * additional file inputs for implementing a summary by location with a supporting polygon dataset
-  * message boxes for providing adding user feedback
+  * message boxes for providing user feedback
   * progress bars for the above reason